weyoss/redis-smq/packages/redis-smq/docs/api/classes/NamespaceManager.md

 > **getNamespaceQueues**(`namespace`): `Promise`\<[`IQueueParams`](../interfaces/IQueueParams.md)[]\>

-Retrieves all queues associated with a given namespace.
+Gets all queues in a namespace.

-This method returns detailed queue information for all queues within a specific namespace.
-Each queue is represented with its name and namespace, allowing you to inspect and manage queues in a particular namespace.

 ##### Parameters